betty2310/FOMATEM/README.md

 + [@AmirUCR](https://github.com/AmirUCR/jdbc_mechanic_shop.git) for [jdbc_mechanic_shop]() project - it helped me to understand how to use JDBC, JavaFX to build an application.
 + Using icon from [FontAwesome](https://fontawesome.com/) and website [Icons8](https://icons8.com/).
 + [MaterialFX](https://materialfx.io/) for beatiful design of button, table,....
++ [Synth](https://github.com/shuttle-hq/synth) for generate a lot of data to my database.

 # License